Group Nesting

 For example, you can create a group for each region in your organization and add managers from each region into their own group, called Regional Managers.
 You can then add each Regional Managers group to another group called Worldwide Managers.
 When all managers in the network need access to a resource, you assign permissions only to the Worldwide Managers group.
 Because the Worldwide Managers group contains all members of the Regional Managers groups through nesting, all managers in the network can reach the resource.
 This strategy allows for easy assignment of permissions and decentralized tracking of group membership.

 This group supports directory replication functions and is used by the file replication service on domain controllers.
 By default, the group has no members.
-The only member should be a domain
+The only member should be a domain user account used to log on to the Replicator services of the domain controller.
+Do not add users to this group.

 This group exists only on domain controllers.
 By default, the group has no members.
 Members can log on to a server interactively, create and delete network shares, start and stop services, back up and restore files, format the hard disk of the computer, and shut down the computer.